Asian Art Outpost

 mi shin rei

-This is probably the best way to express the idea of "Body, Mind and Spirit" in Chinese and old Korean Hanja.
-We are actually using the word for "heart" here because for thousands of years, the heart was thought to be the place where your thoughts, feelings and emotions came from.
-We do something similar in the west when we say "warm-hearted" or "I love you with all of my heart".
+身心靈 is probably the best way to express the idea of “Body, Mind, and Spirit” in Chinese and old Korean Hanja.
+We are actually using the word “heart” here because, for thousands of years, the heart was thought to be the place where your thoughts, feelings, and emotions came from.
+We do something similar in the west when we say “warm-hearted” or “I love you with all of my heart.”
 In this context, heart = mind in Asian language and culture.

 Japanese disclaimer: This is not a natural phrase/list in Japanese.
 While not totally-natural in Chinese, this word list is best if your audience is Chinese.